LightAcronym/HMS/README.md

 - `589979261.parquet` (for testing the application)

 2. Follow requirements.txt installations
+(or pip install -r requirements.txt from CLI)

-3. Run the script in your cmd:
+4. Run the script in your cmd:

 `streamlit run inference.py`

-Example parquet called: 589979261.parquet at 'data' folder
+(This will start a local web server and open the application in your default web browser, where you can upload data for inference(exameple: 589979261.parquet).)

 ### Acknowledgements
 Thank you to Kaggle and HMS for hosting the competition and providing the dataset, and to the ITC staff for guidance and mentorship during this project.